rdkcentral/rdkv-halif-tvsettings/docs/pages/tv-settings_halSpec.md

 ### Persistence Model

 Each vendor needs to define their own config file which is expected to be stored in rootfs and this must be a readonly.
-Config file must contain the supported formats, picture modes, dimming modes, dvModes, resolution etc.
+Config files must contain the supported formats, picture modes, dimming modes, dimming levels, backlight modes, DV modes, resolutions, and per-context constraints.

 ## Non-functional requirements